jwestfall69/ddragon-diag/docs/tests/ram_tests.md

 * Work ram tests uses different code then all the other ram chips.
 It tests the same things, but requires special code because we can't use work ram (ie: jsr/rts or stack usage is not allowed)
+* PAL ram, the upper 4 bits are green, lower 4 bits are red
-* PAL extended ram is only 4 bit
+* PAL extended ram is only 4 bit, containing blue's 4 bits

 #### Automatic vs Manual Tests
 Automatic tests run on boot (unless C is held down) and will run each of the ram